MichaelELeonard/Python-API-Challenge/README.md

 ## City Latitude vs Temperature
-When examining City Max Latitude vs. Temperature most of the cities in the study seem to be located between a latitude of -40* to 60*, representing 3450 miles above and below the earth’s equator.
+When examining City Max Latitude vs. Temperature most of the cities in the study seem to be located between a latitude of -40* to 60*, representing a horizontal range of 3450 miles.
 Most of the cities in the chart reside in a Temperature (C) range of 0 to 35 degrees Celsius (32-95 degrees Fahrenheit).
 This result is not surprising as 32-95 degrees Fahrenheit is typically a comfortable temperature range for human beings.

 <img src="Pics/CITY LATITUDE VS TEMPERATURE.png" width="468" height="377">